databricks/reference-apps/logs_analyzer/chapter2/README.md

-# Section 2: Importing and Exporting Data
+# Section 2: Importing Data

 In the last section we covered how to get started with Spark for log analysis, but in those examples, data was just pulled in from a local file and the statistics were printed to standard out.
 In this chapter, we cover techniques for